Why HBCUs Still Matter: The Institutions That Built Black Leadership

 Why HBCUs still matter is ultimately a question about institutions.
 Education does not happen in a vacuum.
-It happens inside systems designed to shape expectations, discipline, and intellectual development.
+It happens inside systems designed to shape expectations, discipline, identity, and intellectual development.

 America often tells a simple story about progress.